Stewardship

 This is a sub-committee of the Church Council that is comprised of two members of the Council along with the Minister.
 They are responsible for the management of the financial affairs of the congregation including the preparation of budgets, statements and reports.
 They also arrange for the annual audit, presentation and examination of the accounts of all the funds of the Congregation.

-This is a committee comprised of three of the Pastoral Partners along with the Minister to manage the Pastoral Partners system of care in our Congregation.
+This is a committee comprised of a number of the Pastoral Partners along with the Minister to manage the Pastoral Partners system of care in our Congregation.
 This includes assigning Pastoral Partners and ensuring regular education and support for them.

 Property Committee